deepak-glitch/Dream-Decoder/README.md

 5. Open a Pull Request

 ---
+## 👥 Contributors

+Thanks to all the people who have contributed to Dream Decoder:

+- Deepak Mallampati – Project Lead and Backend Devolpment
+- Venkata Suma Priya Kankipati – Frontend Devlopment and Integration
 ## 📄 License

 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.